-On May 25, 2018, the European Union's General Data Protection Regulation (GDPR) will begin to be enforced.
-It's one of the largest and most far-reaching data privacy laws in the world.
-Its requirements will apply to all businesses handling the consumer data of EU citizens, no matter their size, industry or country of origin.
+GDPR is of the largest and most far-reaching data privacy laws in the world.
+Its requirements apply to all businesses handling the consumer data of citizens in the European Union (EU), no matter their size, industry, or country of origin.

-"Its main objectives are to give citizens back personal control of their data [and] to simplify regulation for businesses," said Peter Milla, chief data officer at data insight exchange platform Cint.
+"Its main objectives are to give citizens back personal control of their data [and] to simplify regulation for businesses," said Peter Milla, chief data officer at Cint.
 "It applies to all member states."

 Here's what you need to know about the GDPR requirements and how you can prepare your U.S. business.

 What is the GDPR?